chris-townsend/PP4-Kitchen_Tales/README.md

 [**Gunicorn**](https://gunicorn.org/) - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server.

-[**django-all-auth**](https://github.com/pennersr/django-allauth) Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party *social* account authentication.
+[**Django-all-auth**](https://github.com/pennersr/django-allauth) Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party *social* account authentication.

-[**django-crispy-forms**](https://django-crispy-forms.readthedocs.io/en/latest/) Used to control the rendering behaviour of my django forms.
+[**Django-crispy-forms**](https://django-crispy-forms.readthedocs.io/en/latest/) This is used to control the rendering behaviour of my Django forms.

-[**django-cloudinary-storage**](https://pypi.org/project/django-cloudinary-storage/) Facillitates integration with  Cloudinary by implementing a Django Storage API.
-This is to enable storage of static and media files.
+[**Django-cloudinary-storage**](https://pypi.org/project/django-cloudinary-storage/) Facilitates integration with  Cloudinary by implementing a Django Storage API.
+This is to enable the storage of static and media files.

 ***